Scholarships & Grants

 Jessie M. Comstock Memorial Scholarships

 These scholarships are awarded in memory of Jessie M. Comstock.

 These scholarships are awarded to attract and support strong students majoring in English at the University of Minnesota.

 Robert Etheridge Moore Scholarships

-These scholarships provide a stipend of approximately $1,500, made possible by a gift established by a former student of Professor Moore, whom the student described as one of the four best teachers he had in 11 years of higher education.
+These scholarships are made possible by a gift established by a former student of Professor Moore, whom the student described as one of the four best teachers he had in 11 years of higher education.
 Professor Moore was a lively and influential teacher with expertise in literature, opera, and visual arts of the 17th and 18th centuries.

 Captain Dewitt Jennings Payne Memorial Scholarships

-These scholarships provide a stipend of approximately $2,000.
-They come from a fund established by the late Olivia Payne Stover in memory of her brother, Captain Payne, who was the first American aviator killed in World War I.
+These scholarships come from a fund established by the late Olivia Payne Stover in memory of her brother, Captain Payne, who was the first American aviator killed in World War I.

 Contact Rachel Drake at firstname.lastname@example.org if you have questions about any aspect of the application process, your eligibility, or the supplementary materials that some scholarships require.